carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 I have no doubt that part of this *Perfect Storm* includes AI discernment but not as has been suggested from a selective *content quality* discovered to exploit SERP and AI‑answer behavior assessment.

-There are many individual pages which are not “listicles” that suffer visibility declines. e.g. Google’s developer document directory, Grokipedia, Ahrefs blog etc.  The enterprise sites that contain **MORE** of these TOC/Listicle links on more of their pages according to visibility date have been feeling this loss of visibility for a long time.
+There are many individual pages which are not “listicles” that suffered visibility declines. e.g. Google’s developer document directory, Grokipedia, Ahrefs blog etc.  The enterprise sites that contain **MORE** of these TOC/Listicle links on more of their pages, according to visibility date, have been feeling this loss of visibility for a longer time than just the beginning of February.

 ![][image8]

-This is the past year visibility for the blog section of an enterprise site that is not known for abusing AI created content.
-It's getting challenging for the logic to hold that such declines in visibility signal are the general sign of abusing the use of AI generated content.
+This is the past year visibility for the blog section of an enterprise site that is recognized for **NOT** abusing AI created content.
+It's getting challenging for the logic to hold that the presence of a decline like this in visibility signal is the confirmational signal of abusing the use of AI generated content.

-In the case above, the TOC links were used for general content purposes.
+In the case above, the TOC links in their blog content were used for general content purposes.

-The enterprise sites which contain **MORE** of these TOC/Listicle links on more of their pages according to visibility date have been feeling this loss of visibility for a long time.

-New sites that started up in recent months are publishing articles claiming “The AI Did It To These Other Sites” while using TOC links themselves.
-Regrettably, it is only a matter of time before they themselves will experience the rise and fall in their visibility.
+New sites for enterprise business that started up in recent months are publishing articles claiming *“The AI Did It To These Other Sites”* while using TOC links themselves.
+I regret to say that it is only a matter of time before they themselves will experience the rise and fall in their visibility.

 ## Classic Helpful Content Response

-I have an analysis paper that I published (paid) in Spring of 2024 which details how I arrived at the conclusion that [Helpful Content System is topical in nature](https://www.americanwaymedia.com/decoding-googles-helpful-content-system/) and classifies domains by measuring the semantic meaning of all pages as a collection in relation to each other.
+I have an analysis paper published (paid) in Spring of 2024 which details how I arrived at the conclusion that [Helpful Content System is topical in nature](https://www.americanwaymedia.com/decoding-googles-helpful-content-system/) and classifies domains by measuring the semantic meaning of all pages as a collection in relation to each other.

-But other than identify that, I could not find an SEO tool that could easily run a horizontal analysis.
+But other than identify that behavior, I could not find an SEO tool that could easily run a horizontal analysis on existing content.

 I have now.
 And full disclosure I’m a partner in [VizzEx](https://vizzex.ai) and shaping it with my understanding of what HC measures.

 ## Are Listicles and Pages with TOC Links Doomed?

-The love affair with listicles is because of how often they are seen cited in AI.
-Here’s where I think the fun begins.
+The love affair with listicles begins and ends because of how often articles **WITH** TOC/listicle links are seen cited in AI.

-I know from testing, that the reason AI cites them is NOT because they have the TOC html.
+An exciting aspect that I know from testing this, the reason AI cites them is NOT because they have the TOC html.

-The reason they are cited is because if you look at the code, these are H2s that are hyperlinked to jump.
+The reason they are cited is because if you look at the code, there are H2s set up to jump but headers are part of the semantic html.
+They send a topical message.

-AI would cite your content if you just had the H2s alone!
+AI would cite content with just the H2s alone!
 The header structures are what makes it easy for LLMs to spend the tokens on your content.

 In fact, my indexation testing data indicates that Google is LESS inclined to index content that isn’t set up with header structures LIKE what you see in what we call listicles.
 They aren’t going to spend the resources on a wall of content.
 If Google doesn’t have it in their index, there goes all the potential LLM citations.